eminentspoon/picoplasma_homeassistant/README.md

 # Overview

 Adds the capability of putting an MQTT supported light to Home Assistant using the [Pimoroni Wireless Plasma](https://shop.pimoroni.com/products/wireless-plasma-kit) kit.
 It will be exposed as a light and you can set brightness, hue / sat and state through the UI / automations.
-Based on the example from Pimoroni and using umqtt.simple for MQTT integration.
+Based on Plasma Kit example from Pimoroni and using am umqtt client (from (RuiSantosdotmet)[https://github.com/RuiSantosdotme/ESP-MicroPython]) for MQTT integration.

 # Dependencies